 Cairns Facts and Statistics

 Cairns is among to the top 10 fastest growing towns in Queensland with a population grown rate at 3.2 per cent.
-At September 2010 the population of Cains grew to 164,356 with most of the population concentrated in the suburbs surrounding the city, along the Marlin coast and along the southern suburbs growth corridor.
+During the latest census in 2011, the population of Cairns grew to 224,436 with most of the population concentrated in the suburbs surrounding the city, along the Marlin coast and along the southern suburbs growth corridor.

 Cairns has seen quite a bit of urban sprawl in the last 5 years with a lot of the surrounding area which was once sugar cane fields making way for housing estates.